aimoncabral/auto-python/README.md

-# auto-python
+# AutomateTheBoringStuff Scripts
-automatetheboringstuff material

-Some scripts I made from automatetheboringstuff book with Python
+Some scripts I made from the exercises from the book with Python